 "We've got bills that are coming due," Yarber said.
 "We've borrowed money, and now, the city has to look at how we pay that money back.
 Those bills are coming due this fiscal year."

 Also, the city is trying to make up an estimated gap of $15 million in what department heads say they need to operate and the estimated revenue from property taxes that the city will receive for the upcoming fiscal year, which begins Oct.
 1.

-City Council President Melvin Priester Jr. said the city's budget is in a dire situation.
+City Council President Melvin Priester Jr. said the council will spend the next month having budget hearings.

 "We'll go over expenses with a fine toothed comb," Priester said.